 (2) Gain error and nonlinearity of the residue amplifier.

-This paper considers to take care of gain error and nonlinearity of the residue amplifier as well as the DAC nonlinearity all together to make the method more practical for lowpower, high-speed, high-precision pipelined ADC design and implementation as follows:
+We here consider how to make the method described in [8] more practical for low-power, high-speed, high-precision pipelined ADC design by compensating for gain error and nonlinearity of the residue amplifier as well as DAC nonlinearity, using:

-- 1) An open-loop residue amplifier in the first stage. - 2) Background digital self-calibration for its nonlinearily as well as its gain error and the DAC nonlinearity. - 3) Split ADC structure for fast convergence.
+- 1. An open-loop residue amplifier in the first stage. - 2.
+Background digital self-calibration for its nonlinearity as well as its gain error and the DAC nonlinearity. - 3.
+Split ADC structure for fast convergence.